amirlib/Calendar/README.md

 ### Calendar

-You can see full month calendar each time, while you can navigate to the next or previous of each month/year.
+You can see full month calendar each time, while you navigate to the next or previous of each month/year.